loewen-behold/Final-Project-SQL-LHL/QA.md

         ELSE al.productquantity
       END;

 3. Inconsistent Data:
 - When results or columns were not in the format I expected, I would either make changes to the table itself or just to a specific calculation with the CAST, TO_DATE, TO_CHAR, ROUND, or FLOOR functions, depending on what was necessary.
-For example, here's my query for changing the datatype of the totaltransactionrevenue column and divide it by 1 million in the all_sessions table
+For example, here's my query for changing the datatype of the totaltransactionrevenue column and divide it by 1 million in the all_sessions table.

     ALTER TABLE all_sessions
     ALTER COLUMN totaltransactionrevenue TYPE numeric(15,2);